 A nearly 12 hour long boat tour taking you to and through the archipelago with thousands of islands highlighting specially Kymmendö, Bullerö and the famous island of Sandhamn, sailship’s paradise.
-Morning and afternoon coffee, lunch and dinner (one or two dishes) are included in the cruise price.
+Morning and afternoon coffee, lunch and dinner (two dishes) are included in the cruise price.
 Available dates: from the beginning of July to the middle of August.
-Price: 1235 or 1450 SEK (around $145 to $170 per person at SEK-USD exchange rates at the time of writing) depending on the chosen menu.
+Price: 1750 SEK (around $195 at SEK-USD exchange rates at the time of writing).
 More info here.

 Other Routes And Tours

 Some other boat tours available include dinner onboard – typical Swedish smörgåsbord or during Christmas julbord – or let you discover by yourself other famous islands in the archipelago like Grinda, Möja, Svartsö, Sandhamn, Vaxholm, Finnhamn just to name a few.
 There is even a 10-hour long boat tour to the historical city of Mariefred on the southwestern shore of lake Mälaren.

 As stated before most of these boat trips and tours are included in your Go City Stockholm Pass visitor card so you need not pay any extra fee to do them.
 Even with a Stockholm card you will need to go to the Strömma ticket offices to get the corresponding ticket for getting on board.
 By the way, beware of pickpocketers in Stockholm when going to board your boat or by the ticket offices.
 They love it when it is crowded.
 If you do not want to use the Go City card, boat trips can also be booked through Strömma’s website.

 As a side option remember that you can also take some public transport boats if you have your public transportation card SL-Access ready.
 Sure, these are not intended for sightseeing but some of them have interesting routes to have a glimpse of Stockholm from the water.